charleslukes/nft-lottery-next/README.md

 **NB:** Ensure you have node (10 - above) installed

 - Clone the project
-- run the following
+- run the following command on your terminal

 ```bash
 npm install
 ```

-- start development by runing
+- start development by running

 ```bash
 npm run dev